a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-time-impact.md

 ## Footnotes

 <a id="developer-productivity-definition">1.</a> Developer Productivity is any combination of factors in SPACE, including Developer Productivity.
 In discussions it is often used as an alias for Engineering Optimization.
-Its usage may imply Traditional Developer Productivity [²](#traditional-developer-productivity-definition), but may also imply zero to many developers, zero to many developer activities, and one to all factors in SPACE (including [DORA](https://dora.dev/research/), [DevEx](https://queue.acm.org/detail.cfm?id=3595878) and [Core 4](https://getdx.com/research/measuring-developer-productivity-with-the-dx-core-4/) ).
+Its usage may imply Traditional Developer Productivity[²](#traditional-developer-productivity-definition), but may also imply zero to many developers, zero to many developer activities, and one to all factors in SPACE (including [DORA](https://dora.dev/research/), [DevEx](https://queue.acm.org/detail.cfm?id=3595878) and [Core 4](https://getdx.com/research/measuring-developer-productivity-with-the-dx-core-4/) ).

 <a id="traditional-developer-productivity-definition">2.</a> Traditional Developer Productivity is an efficiency metric that quantifies a developer's input-to-output conversion efficiency on an activity (note: time is an input too).
 When used without specifying an activity, it implies efficiency on all of a developer's activities.